Olli69/powerguru/docs/variables.md

 ## Day-ahead price based variables
 Variable values are generated based day-ahead prices from EntsoE transparency platform https://transparency.entsoe.eu/ .
 Prices are price ares dependant, e.g. Finland is one price area, code FI.

-The aay-ahead variables are available on PowerGuru only, not PowerGuru lite.
+The day-ahead variables are available on PowerGuru only, not PowerGuru lite.

 | Variable      | Description  |
 | ------------- |------------- |